sidgurun/Lya_zelda/docs/Tutorial_ideal.rst

 Tutorial : Computing ideal line profiles
 ========================================

+In this tutorial you will, hopefully, learn how to compute ideal line Lyman-alpha line profiles with `zELDA`.
+The lines computed in this turorial are ideal becase they don't suffer from the tipical artifacts casued by the fact the instruments are not perfect.
+These lines are in the rest frame of the galaxy.

 Computing one ideal line profile
 ********************************

-In this tutorial you will, hopefully, learn how to compute ideal line Lyman-alpha line profiles with `zELDA`.
-The lines computed in this turorial are ideal becase they don't suffer from the tipical artifacts casued by the fact the instruments are not perfect.
-These line are in the rest frame of the galaxy.

 Let's start by loading `zELDA` and setting the location of the LyaRT grids: